 Cystic fibrosis can cause problems with the pancreas, liver, and other digestive organs.
 These problems can affect your child’s interest in food and the ability to absorb nutrients and fats.
-Good nutrition can help counteract some of these problems.
+Good nutrition can help prevent some of these problems.
 It can also improve your child’s immune system and help fight infection.
 This all helps your child stay active.
 You’ll likely meet with a nutritionist 1 or more times a year to assess your child’s needs and make any changes.
-Your child’s doctor will do regular follow-up tests to make sure your child is progressing with weight, height, and lung function.
+Your child’s healthcare provider will do regular follow-up tests to make sure your child is progressing with weight, height, and lung function.

-Work with a nutritionist to determine your child’s nutritional needs.
-Have your child eat as normal a diet as possible, but one that is varied and rich in protein and calories.
+Work with a nutritionist to figure out your child’s nutritional needs.
+Have your child eat as normal a diet as possible.
+But make sure it is varied and rich in protein and calories.
 Here are examples of foods to provide:

 Fresh fruits and vegetables